pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 ## Summary
 I realize this post didn't cover all aspects in detail, I tried to focus on most important ones and I hope it puts some light on most of them.
-My goal was to give some basic idea of how CQRS/ES based application could look like.
+My goal was to give basic idea of how CQRS/ES based application could look like.

 As a reminder full source code is available on [Github](https://github.com/LukasGasior1/event-sourced-dice-game).

-In next part, we'll create simple web application to improve our gaming experiance!
+In the next part, we'll create simple web application to improve our gaming experiance!
 We'll see how to combine REST API calls with event listening to create decent user experiance.

 Stay tuned!